MarianneUK/EliBreMusic/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 - [Markup Validation Service](https://validator.w3.org/)
-  - All errors found came from the iframes included as well as the svg logo.
+  - All errors found came from the Youtube iframes included as well as the svg logo.
+I did not dare to amend this errors in case it affects the content.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator.html.en)
   - No Error Found.